Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/2-Players.md

 }
 ```

-There's no state held in the base class.
+There's no state held in the base class*.
 So if you want to implement, for example a card game,
 it would make sense that a player would need a property to contain the cards he or she has in their hand.
 In order to do this, create a class that derives from `Player` and add such properties/methods.
 ```cs